franklinchristuraj/obsidian-mcp-server_SPARK-method/README.md

-# Obsidian MCP Server
+# Multi-Application MCP Server

-A complete Model Context Protocol (MCP) server that provides AI assistants with full access to Obsidian vault operations, including note management, template application, and format preservation.
+A complete Model Context Protocol (MCP) server that provides AI assistants with full access to **Obsidian** vault operations, built with a scalable architecture designed for easy integration of additional productivity applications.

 ## 🎯 Project Status: **PRODUCTION READY**